ShubhamNarandekar/MachineLearning-Assignments/README.md

   realistic dataset -- There may be missing values and many other issues that you have to deal with.

-Total suggested page length for Q1 is 5 pages.
   (a) Evaluate the performance of three basic classifiers on your dataset:
   Decision Tree, Neural Network and 1-NN.
 Carefully consider the evaluation measure(s) that you use for this exercise and justify why you selected the